 Templates can be set up to ensure documents are always presented with the text, format and layout required and approved by your practice.
-Templates are available for different types of document types, such as standard letters in Word, or standard images and text in Excel spreadsheets or PowerPoint presentations and also for PDFs.
-This improves productivity and quality controls with standardised content that can only be maintained by administrators.
+Templates are available for different types of document types, such as standard letters in Word, standard images and text in Excel spreadsheets or PowerPoint presentations and also for PDFs.
+This improves productivity and quality controls with standardised content that can only be maintained by FYI Admins, or a user in a User Group with Permissions enabled for Templates.
 Refer also to Creating Documents from Templates and Stationery.

 For Word documents, you can also set up Templates which are used as Stationery.
 This holds the information that is used in documents such as letters and commonly adds anything at the top and the bottom of the document.
 It is used to add any headers, footers, date, addressee, address, reference number, and also the sign-off and sender details.